jules2689/trudeau/trudeau/2020-04-17/pre_news.md

 and andrew scheer has   very hard to see in-person sitings.
 He is asking  four times a week.
-Doesn't sound like that is acceptable to the government. and it doesn't even sound like other partis are interested in  in and having MPs here in a  capacity for that many days of week.
+Doesn't sound like that is acceptable to the government. and it doesn't even sound like other partis are interested in  in and having M.P.s here in a reduced capacity for that many days of week.
-But it is something that conservatives continue to push. and for now, there is no deal. and if they don't get a deal by monday, which I imagine  will, we would be in a place where the house of commons would have to resume.
+But it is something that conservatives continue to push. and for now, there is no deal. and if they don't get a deal by monday, which I  they will, we would be in a place where the house of commons would have to resume.
 Which obviously would fly in the face of public health directives.
-Another issue to keep your eye on. and I will bring in Vassy because there is  two-minute warning.
+Another issue to keep your eye on. and I will bring in Vassy because there is another two-minute warning.
 I don't know if I can do that much on My own.[laughter]maybe we'll just pick up on that issue that the conservatives are pushing very hard for increased accountability and increased questions to the government, which, you know, I totally get.
 But I'm not sure that we are -- it doesn't sound like we're anywhere near close on a deal in terms of everyone agreeing that one or two or three times a week will actually happen.